Why CFO Scrutiny Is Rising in Enterprise AI Deals

 What enterprise AI sellers should anticipate

-Sellers shouldn’t wait until the pilot concludes to discover how finance will evaluate a broader deployment.
+Sellers shouldn’t wait until the pilot concludes to discover how finance will evaluate broader deployment.

 Before the executive review, they should understand: